 Occasionally, those looking to swap out processed sugars might reach for honey instead.

 But since vegans avoid all animal products, including from bees, you will need to find another option if you, or the vegan you are catering for, chooses not to eat honey.

+Agave syrup and maple syrup are the two most popular substitutes, but why not also experiment with molasses or malt extract?
 Find out more about vegan honey alternatives to bring a little more sweetness to your baking.

 If you are looking to use chocolate as one of your vegan baking ingredients, make sure to avoid chocolate that includes any milk products or derivatives.